broadus20/cryptoBot_v1.2/README.md

 **Hello and welcome!**
 ![image](https://user-images.githubusercontent.com/9837951/146076651-70082326-0e37-4186-8f9c-084877d34365.png)
-Here is a near peer equal to the bot I am running on AWS
+Here is a near peer equal to the bot I am running on AWS.
+Join it for real time buy and sell signals!

 ## Join our telegram signal channel!